fire-ant/flux-local-dev/README.md

 use gitops run to reconcile the included [terraform example](kubernetes/infra/resources/)

-navigate to the [ui](https:ui.flux.local) and watch the dev bucket reconcile the terraform resource
+navigate to the [ui](https:ui.flux.local) and watch the dev bucket reconcile the terraform resource(s)